amplience/dc-content-managed-pwa-nextjs/README.md

 These content types have been enabled with 2 visualisations:
 1. **PWA (Localhost):** This points to your application to visualise the content as your application would render it.
-2. **JSON:** This gets JSON content which an application would use  directly from the Delivery APIs
+2. **JSON:** This gets JSON content which an application would use directly from the Delivery APIs.

 Both have parameterised substitution values for the domain to load content from (Staging content) and the id of the content to load.